eddmann/eddmann.github.io/_posts/2021/2021-02-17-advent-of-code-2015-day-22-wizard-simulator-20xx.md

 };
 ```

-With the core steps in-place, modeled uniformly as `BattleTransition` types we can begin to think about how we wish stitch these together.
+With the core steps in place, modelled uniformly as `BattleTransition` types, we can begin to think about how we wish to stitch these together.
-When reading the problem definition I thought it would be an ideal fit to employ composable state transitions.
+When reading the problem definition, I thought it would be an ideal fit to employ composable state transitions.
-To wire these together I've opted to use a small `pipe` helper function which works in the opposite mannor to a conventional `compose`.
+To wire these together, I've opted to use a small `pipe` helper function, which works in the opposite manner to a conventional `compose`.
 Instead of being called _right-to-left_, the pipe function composes the provided functions _left-to-right_, which reads more naturally.

 ```typescript